Tornado

 the nearest hospitals.

-Sponsor a "Helping Your Neighbors" program at your local schools
+- Sponsor a "Helping Your Neighbors" program at

 such as elderly people, infants, or people with disabilities.

-Conduct a series on how to protect yourself during a tornado in
+- Conduct a series on how to protect yourself

 case you are at home, in a car, at the office, or outside.

-Interview local officials about what people living in mobile home parks
+- Interview local officials about what people living

 should do if a tornado warning is issued.